 Your Spouse Will Have to Provide Us With the Information We Seek

 During the second stage of a contested divorce, the "discovery stage," we ask a lot of the other side.
 Discovery allows us to gather information your spouse may have in their possession and determine the position they will take on the issues in the case.
-In the interim, we may meet with the judge to have a decision on temporary custody, child support, possession of the homestead and spousal maintenance.
+In the interim, we may have a Hearing before the Court to have a decision on temporary custody (legal decision-making and parenting time,) child support, exclusive possession of the marital home and spousal maintenance.
 Various experts may be involved in your case to assist with the valuation of property or business interests, or to perform a custody evaluation.
 During this time we will file your Affidavit of Financial Information and draft a Rule 49 Disclosure Statement.
 Often the discovery phase of a case takes several months.

-If we are unable to resolve your case, we prepare for trial.
-The length of the trial depends on the number of issues involved in your case.
+If a settlement on all matters of your case can't be reached, a judge of the Superior Court will hear testimony and examine exhibits at a Trial.
+The length of the Trial depends on the complexity of issues of your case.
 Trials are expensive and emotionally draining, but sometimes very necessary.
-Most often, the cases we take to trial involve disputed parenting time and spousal maintenance issues.
+Most often, the cases we take to Trial involve disputed parenting time and/or spousal maintenance issues.